dkjl9823/interactive/assignments/interview.md

 **Awesome.
 We haven't talked in a while.
 So what have you been up to recently?**

 I have been working on several shows in theatre and just some other things.
-I recently directed a show called *Tongues and Savage Love* which was an experimental physical theatre piece that was a collaboration between the Thornton School of Music, the Kaufman School of Dance, and the USC School of Dramatic Arts.
+I recently directed a show called *Tongues and Savage Love*  – thanks again for designing the poster for us – which was an experimental physical theatre piece that was a collaboration between the Thornton School of Music, the Kaufman School of Dance, and the USC School of Dramatic Arts.
 It was a 90 minute piece that took the writing of Sam Shepard and Joseph Chaikin and set it to devised choreography and movement, live music, and foley, all composed for this specific show.
 I worked with a choreographer and was heavily inspired by Pina Bausch – my reigning queen and idol – who was a figurehead of the collaboration between theatre and dance.

 Since *Tongues*, I've been working on a show called *Titue Andronicus*, which I'm the production manager for.
 It's been a huge challenge for me in a technical aspect in terms of fight choreo and blood, etc.

 I'm working on another show – starting tomorrow, actually  – called *Postcards from Morocco*.
 It's the Thornton School of Music's contemporary opera-musical written in English, set in the early 20th century.
 It's also a huge collaboration between music and theatre.
 The concepts of transportation, communication, and identity, and self-realization and the show's myriad of characters come to life through a marriage of acting and musicality.
 It's an experimental piece that's really, really beautiful, and I'm really excited about it.

+## Interdisciplinarity and Theatre ##

 **Cool.
 Listening to what you've been up to, and from my personal experience and understanding of theatre, it seems like now more than ever theatre's become such an interdisciplinary art form.
 Nowadays it's become really hard and unjust to box an artist or art piece into a singular medium or category.
 Interdisciplinary work is becoming more and more prevalent, popular, and important.
 How important do you think versatility and interdisciplinarity are for you as a thespian?**